CarlsonCarlson/grahamBot/README.md

 ## Major TODOs in order of importance:
-run through each f500 company and write ordered output (use linked list) make ordered output, with highest number of tests passed at the top, and lowest at the bottom. only run certain test 'categories' on certain list using settings file<br>
+run through each f500 company and write ordered output (use linked list) make ordered output, with highest number of tests passed at the top, and lowest at the bottom. only run certain test 'categories' on certain list using settings file (yaml config file + configparser)<br>
 allow selection of fortune 500 list year<br>
 allow importing of lists to run on<br>
 save output using python rename<br>